sebastien-plutniak/archeoviz/paper.md

 ## Data Input

 Input data must be CSV files, loaded either through the application interface or in the command line, using the launching function's parameters.
-The data structure is kept as simple as possible, with (few) mandatory and some optional variables \autoref{tab:input}.
+The data structure is kept as simple as possible, with (few) mandatory and some optional variables (\autoref{tab:input}).

 \scriptsize